fhwang/event_sourced_record/README.md

           user_id:integer bottles_per_shipment:integer \
           bottles_left:integer

 The argument list is the same as with `rails generate model`.
-This will generate the event model, the projection, the calculator, and the observer.
+This will generate the event model, the projection, the calculator, the observer, and a Rake file.

 ### Event model